taylor-curran/prefect-pacc-2024/5_triggers_webhooks_runtime_subflows/README.md

 ```

 ## Tie it all together with an end to end example.

-Here is an example of an upstream flow that emits an event in its on_completion hook.
+Here is an example of an upstream flow that emits an event in its `on_completion` state change hook hook.

-That event is the trigger of a downstream deployment.
+That event serves as the trigger for a downstream deployment.

-Payload from the upstream emitted event is passed to the downstream deployment as parameters.
+The payload from the upstream emitted event is passed to the downstream deployment as parameters.

 1. Add a state change hook to a flow:
     ```python